BijayMohanty12/Kotlin-Project/README.md

 * Learned about widgets and constraints layout
 * learned about console message display by using Toast.makeText()method
 * Basic usage of Git commands and Github repository

+  ## 2. Counter App

+*Date: 2024-01-06*